‘When a baby dies’ – my own grief process

-Over to Michelle
+Over to Michelle.

-Until 2016, I had no idea that Baby Loss Awareness Week existed.
-Despite experiencing an ectopic pregnancy the year before, the world of baby loss just wasn’t something that had been brought to my attention.
 I had surgery to save my life and was advised by the surgeon that I could return to work the following week if I wanted to.
-The discourse was that this was ‘just something that happens’ and I was left feeling that I had to move forward and forget about it.
+The discourse was that this was ‘just something that happens’, and I was left feeling that I needed to move forward and put it behind me.
 But of course, I didn’t just forget.

-Thirteen months later, after a wonderful healthy and low risk pregnancy, my first daughter was stillborn at 37 weeks.
+Thirteen months later, after a wonderful, healthy and low-risk pregnancy, my first daughter was stillborn at 37 weeks.
 Orla was perfect in every way and no cause was found for her death.
 Again, the narrative was that it was something that can sadly ‘just happen’.

 But losing a baby at any stage is never ‘just’ anything.